prabdeb/prabdeb.github.io/_posts/2019-08-14-docker-security-scan.md

 ------------------------------------------

-Wait I haven't talked about continuous scan yet, stay tuned will come up with the continuous (part of CI/CD) scan soon!
+Wait I haven't talked about continuous scan yet, stay tuned, I will come up with the continuous (part of CI/CD) scan post soon!

 ---